 Pros and Cons

 EngageBay started as a small business like yours.
-They understand the rigors that most startups and small businesses have to go through to get their footing.
-That’s why EngageBay insists on keeping its many great services and features affordable.
+They understand the rigors that most startups and small businesses must go through to get their footing.
+That’s why EngageBay insists on keeping its services and features affordable.

-The Free plan is sustainable for small businesses just beginning, as you get support for 1,000 contacts.
+The Free plan is sustainable for small businesses just starting out, as you get support for 1,000 contacts.
 You also gain access to nearly every email marketing service you could need, including a reporting dashboard, email templates, segmentation, email sequences, and email broadcasting.

 Unlike ActiveCampaign and Mailchimp, EngageBay does not have a sliding pricing scale that goes up as your contacts list grows.
-That keeps your prices predictable from month to month.
+That keeps your cost and ROI predictable.

 We think the winner is obvious, and that’s EngageBay.
-Their free plan is far more inclusive than Mailchimp’s, plus you can use EngageBay’s CRM at no extra cost.
-You can’t say that of Mailchimp and especially not ActiveCampaign.
+EngageBay’s free plan is far more inclusive than Mailchimp’s, plus you can use EngageBay’s CRM at no extra cost.
+You can’t say that of Mailchimp and certainly not of ActiveCampaign.

-Also, as we discussed above, EngageBay doesn’t use a sliding scale that bases pricing by the number of contacts your small business has.
-This keeps your pricing affordable.
-After all, it’s not like you have very deep pockets yet as a startup or small business.
+Also, as we discussed above, EngageBay doesn’t use a sliding scale that bases pricing on the number of contacts your small business has.
+This makes budgeting and forecasting much easier.

-Your small business or startup must use an email marketing platform, but deciding on which one is the tough part.
+Your small business or startup must use an email marketing platform, but deciding on which one is the tricky part.

-If you’ve been embroiled in the debate of ActiveCampaign vs. Mailchimp vs. EngageBay, we hope this article has shown why EngageBay is the top dog in the fight.
+If you’ve been thinking about ActiveCampaign vs Mailchimp, we hope this article has shown why EngageBay is better than both.